There are many parks, playgrounds, sports fields and recreation facilities for residents and visitors to enjoy in the Town of Pictou.

 Walking at the Rink

-The cooler weather is upon us, continue your walking routine at the Hector Arena inside Monday to Friday at 9:00 am beginning October 11.
+The cooler weather is upon us, continue your walking routine at the Hector Arena inside Monday to Friday.
 Why not drop by with a friend.

 - Walking Schedule at the Hector Arena